markdohle/pacman/README.md

 # Pacman Coding Assignment

-Sit back relax and watch pacman go back and forth.
+## Description

-This program rotates through images in a two dimensional array and results in pacman chomping away while moving back forth accross the screen.
+This program loops through images in a two dimensional array useing the setTimeout function to schedule execution of a function.
+The program results in an animated pacman that is chomping away while moving back forth accross the screen.

+This repository was created during week 4 of the MIT xPro Professional Certificate in Coding: Full Stack Development with MERN - April 2022

+##Installation - Some concepts to help people get started with your project

 The boundaries are set using [window.innerwidth](https://developer.mozilla.org/en-US/docs/Web/API/Window/innerWidth).